galactic-src/morse/README.md

 ## Extensions

-- group the outputs by number of words, and really eyeball the first couple of categories
 - use a trie to check whether any words have a given string of letters as a prefix, to throw nonsense out earlier (not many words begin `ttt`).
 - feed it to an ML model and eyeball those that make highest grammatical sense